When people say “I want to check my rankings,” they usually mean their ranking position in Google search results for a specific keyword.

 Which SEO ranking tool is best?

-Google Search Console is the most accurate source for organic performance data as it comes directly from Google.
+Google Search Console is the most accurate source for organic performance data because it comes directly from Google.